chrisguest75/sysadmin_examples/33_WSL/README.md

 * It doesn't need HyperV, just Virtual machine platform required for WSL.
 * It runs one kernel for all WSL distros.
 * For speed your code should be copied into the vhdx.
+* WSLG is for graphics - it's possible to run GFX apps from linux in windows.

 TODO: